eftekhar-hossain/Bangla-News-Headlines-Categorization/README.md

 - A dataset of **`0.13 Million`** news headlines is created.
 In built chrome web scrapper used for scraping the news headlines from different Bengali online news portals such as **`Dainik Jugantor, Dainik Ittefaq, Dainik Kaler Kontho`** and so on.
 - **`Word embeeding`** feature represtations technique is used for extracting the semantic meaning of the words.
 - A deep learning model has been built by using a **`bidirectional gated recurrent network`**.
-- Finally, the model performance  evaluated using various evaluation measures such as **`confusion matrix, accuracy , precision, recall and f1-score`**.
+- Finally, the model performance is evaluated using various evaluation measures such as **`confusion matrix, accuracy , precision, recall and f1-score`**.

 ## Resources Used
 - **Developement Envioronment :** Google Colab